-Police in Cyprus said they were not aware of the ship's departure, spokesman Michalis Katsounotos said.
+Police in Cyprus were not aware of the boat's departure, spokesman Michalis Katsounotos said.

 Cyprus has a ban on vessels leaving the southern part of the island for Gaza.
 It was unclear from what part of the island the boat departed.

-In May, an aid flotilla headed to Gaza from Turkey was intercepted by Israeli forces.
+In May, Israeli forces intercepted an aid flotilla headed to Gaza from Turkey.
 Violence broke out, resulting in the deaths of nine people.